How to get admin on a dedicated server?

 4. Navigate to Group Policy Management

-• Click Edit to launch the Group Policy Management Editor
+• Select "Edit" to open the Group Policy Management Editor

 5. Edit Security Policies